psignoret/aad-sso-wordpress/CONTRIBUTING.md

 # Contributing to Sign Sign-on with Azure Active Directory (for WordPress)
 This WordPress plugin is actively maintained by contributors like you.
-Contributing is easy.easy
+Contributing is easy.

 ## Getting Started
 If you would like to contribute, but you don't have any ideas where to begin, check the [Issue Tracker](https://github.com/psignoret/aad-sso-wordpress/issues).

+## Reporting Bugs
+Make sure to include verbatim descriptions of any errors you receive.
+Please redact any information that might identify your Azure AD instances.

 ## Setting up to contribute.
 You'll need